Lee Ann Womack (album)

-Lee Ann Womack is the debut studio album by the American country music singer of the same name.
-The album was certified gold by the RIAA on January 16, 1998 and platinum on September 24, 1999.
+Lee Ann Womack is the debut studio album by American country music singer Lee Ann Womack.
+The album was certified gold by the RIAA on January 16, 1998, and platinum on September 24, 1999.
 Hits that appeared on the Billboard Hot Country Singles chart were "Never Again, Again" which peaked at #23, "The Fool" and "You've Got to Talk to Me" both at #2, and "Buckaroo" at #27.
 The album itself topped out at #9 on the Top Country Albums chart.

 Background

 Womack told The Dallas Morning News, "Success doesn't really surprise me because it always goes in cycles and comes back around to country.
 I was fortunate to be the one that they decided to open the door for a little bit, the one they allowed to do this traditional thing."
-In another interview with The Dallas Morning News Womack revealed she recorded the album while her marriage was falling apart and said, "I hate to say that it was a bonus, but as terrible as it was - and it was going on while I was picking songs, while we were cutting the tracks, while I was doing vocals - I do think that pain did come across.
+In another interview with The Dallas Morning News Womack revealed she recorded the album while her marriage to Jason Sellers was falling apart and said, "I hate to say that it was a bonus, but as terrible as it was – and it was going on while I was picking songs, while we were cutting the tracks, while I was doing vocals – I do think that pain did come across.
 I try not to pick songs that I can't deliver, that I don't understand, that I've not been through.
 The one thing that I want people to say about my music is that it's real."

 Womack told Billboard, "I wanted Mark Wright to produce me, because of that full, fat sound he gets."

+"Trouble's Here" was previously recorded by Jann Browne on her album Count Me In as was "Get Up in Jesus' Name" by Marty Raybon on his self-titled debut album; both were released in 1995.

+Musical style and composition

+Lee Ann Womack has been described as a neotraditional country album, with comparisons made to Womack's vocal style and the musical instrumentation of the album to traditional country artists such as Dolly Parton and Tammy Wynette, and neotraditional contemporaries such as Lorrie Morgan and Reba McEntire.